noel-jose/noel-jose/README.md

 </div>
 <h2><strong>Just for fun:</strong></h2>

-- 🔭 I’m currently working on: Fullstack development (Next JS, React) and DS Algo
+- 🔭 I’m currently working on: Fullstack development (Next JS, React)
 - 🌱 I’m currently learning: Datastructure and algorithms
 - 👯 I’m looking to collaborate on: NextJS and React Projects
 - 💬 Ask me about: Code, food and life